Lurnea - Cartwright

 Lurnea - Cartwright is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Lurnea-Cartwright has a population where 45.9% were born overseas and 63.3% speak a language other than English at home.
+Lurnea-Cartwright has a population where 45.9% were born overseas, with 63.3% speaking languages other than English at home.
 Christianity is the predominant religion, comprising 40.8%.
-Islam is notably higher than the Greater Sydney average, making up 30.1%.
+Islam's representation stands at 30.1%, significantly higher than Greater Sydney's average of 6.8%.

 Frequently Asked Questions - Diversity